1 888 370 6765

 Takayama

-We pay an early visit to the riverside Miyagawa Morning Market, a blaze of dazzling colors and foodstuffs.
+We pay an early visit to the riverside Miyagawa Morning Market in Takayama, a blaze of dazzling colors and foodstuffs.
 Here we’ll gather ingredients for lunch which we will prepare together at a nearby kitchen.
-After enjoying the fruits of our labors, we embark on a walking tour, visiting Takayama Jinya, an historic government house; the local sake brewery; and Takayama’s Old Town, whose well-preserved buildings and homes date to the Edo Period (1600–1868).
+After enjoying the fruits of our labors, we embark on a walking tour, visiting Takayama Jinya, an historic government house; the local sake brewery to taste Japan's unique rice wine liquor; and Takayama’s Old Town, whose well-preserved buildings and homes date to the Edo Period (1600–1868).

-We pay an early visit to the riverside Miyagawa Morning Market, a blaze of dazzling colors and foodstuffs.
+We pay an early visit to the riverside Miyagawa Morning Market in Takayama, a blaze of dazzling colors and foodstuffs.
 Here we’ll gather ingredients for lunch which we will prepare together at a nearby kitchen.
-After enjoying the fruits of our labors, we embark on a walking tour, visiting Takayama Jinya, an historic government house; the local sake brewery; and Takayama’s Old Town, whose well-preserved buildings and homes date to the Edo Period (1600–1868).
+After enjoying the fruits of our labors, we embark on a walking tour, visiting Takayama Jinya, an historic government house; the local sake brewery to taste Japan's unique rice wine liquor; and Takayama’s Old Town, whose well-preserved buildings and homes date to the Edo Period (1600–1868).

 8